Written by: Taher Kameli, Esq.

 It is especially concerning, moreover, that the rule the Government promulgated topples decades of settled asylum practices and affects some of the most vulnerable people in the Western Hemisphere – without affording the public a chance to weigh in. . . .

 In sum, granting a stay pending appeal should be an ‘extraordinary’ act. . . .
 Unfortunately, it appears the Government has treated this exceptional mechanism as a new normal.
 Historically, the Government has made this kind of request rarely; now it does so reflexively. . . .
 Not long ago, the Court resisted the shortcut the Government now invites. . . .
 I regret that my colleagues have not exercised the same restraint here.
 I respectfully dissent”.

 It is important to remember that the above-described decision only addressed the issue of whether an injunction should issue concerning the Trump administration’s new asylum restrictions; it does not resolve the issue of the ultimate validity of the Trump administration’s new asylum restrictions, for which litigation is pending.
 While the Trump administration can claim temporary victory (and will use it to block asylum requests for the time being), a litigation battle (possibly again headed to the Supreme Court) will continue to move forward on the merits and permanent validity of the Trump administration’s new asylum restrictions.

-To be successful in this continuing litigation, as well as in any other immigration litigation, it is important for immigrants to be represented by skilled immigration litigation counsel, such as the Law Offices of Kameli and Associates, which has been successful in court in many immigration cases for many years.
-If you need help on any asylum or other immigration issue, please contact the Law Offices of Kameli and Associates, at email@example.com or 312-233-1000, for representation.
+To be successful in this continuing litigation, as well as in any other immigration litigation, it is important for immigrants to be represented by skilled immigration litigation counsel, such as Kameli Law, which has been successful in court in many immigration cases for many years.
+If you need help on any asylum or other immigration issue, please contact the Kameli Law, at firstname.lastname@example.org or 312-233-1000, for representation.